st944452/IDS/README.md

-Intrusion Detection System (IDS)

-A simple Intrusion Detection System (IDS) written in C, leveraging libpcap for real-time network traffic monitoring and iptables to block malicious IP addresses.
-This program analyzes network packets and detects potential security threats based on predefined rules, including SYN scans, HTTP requests with SQL injection (SQLi), and Cross-Site Scripting (XSS) attack patterns.
-Features

-    Real-time Network Traffic Monitoring: Uses libpcap to capture live network packets from a specified interface.
-    Pattern-Based Intrusion Detection:
-        SYN Scan Detection: Identifies SYN scans, which are often used in reconnaissance activities to map open ports.
-        SQL Injection (SQLi) Detection: Detects SQL injection patterns in HTTP traffic payloads.
-        Cross-Site Scripting (XSS) Detection: Identifies XSS attack patterns embedded in HTTP traffic payloads.
-    IP Blocking via iptables: Automatically blocks IP addresses associated with malicious activity using iptables.

-How It Works

-    Network Capture: The IDS uses libpcap to listen to network traffic on the specified interface in promiscuous mode.
-    Packet Analysis: Each captured packet is analyzed based on:
-        TCP SYN Scans: Detects SYN packets without ACK responses, indicating potential port scanning.
-        HTTP Traffic: Examines HTTP payloads to identify SQLi and XSS attack patterns.
-        HTTPS Traffic: Logs HTTPS traffic for monitoring purposes.
-    Alert Logging: Detected attacks are logged to a file (ids_alerts.log) for analysis and record-keeping.
-    IP Blocking: Malicious IPs are blocked using iptables to prevent further access to the network.

-Setup and Installation
+Intrusion Detection System (IDS) in C

+This Intrusion Detection System (IDS) is a C-based program that monitors network traffic in real-time, identifies suspicious activities (such as SYN scans, SQL injection, and XSS attacks), and blocks malicious IP addresses using iptables.
+The project is modularized for maintainability, with separate files for each key functionality.
+Project Overview

+This IDS performs the following tasks:

+    Traffic Capture: Uses libpcap to capture packets from a network interface.
+    Detection Rules: Analyzes packets for signs of malicious activity.
+        SYN Scan Detection: Detects SYN scans often used for reconnaissance.
+        SQL Injection (SQLi) Detection: Identifies SQLi patterns in HTTP requests.
+        Cross-Site Scripting (XSS) Detection: Detects XSS payloads in HTTP requests.
+    Logging and Blocking: Logs detected events and blocks offending IPs using iptables.

+Files and Directory Structure

+IDS/
+├── main.c                 # Entry point for the IDS, initializes packet capture.
+├── block.c                # Contains the function to block IPs.
+├── block.h                # Header file for block.c.
+├── log.c                  # Contains the function for logging alerts.
+├── log.h                  # Header file for log.c.
+├── sqli.c                 # Contains SQLi detection logic.
+├── sqli.h                 # Header file for sqli.c.
+├── xss.c                  # Contains XSS detection logic.
+├── xss.h                  # Header file for xss.c.
+├── packet_handler.c       # Processes packets and applies detection rules.
+├── packet_handler.h       # Header file for packet_handler.c.
+└── ids_alerts.log         # Log file for detected threats (generated at runtime).

+Detailed Module Breakdown
+1. main.c - Program Entry Point

+The main file sets up the network device for capturing and starts the packet capture loop.
+It utilizes libpcap to list devices, select the first available network interface, and capture packets.

+    Key Functions:
+        main: Initializes the IDS, selects a device, opens it for live capture, and runs pcap_loop to process each packet with the packet_handler.

+2. packet_handler.c - Packet Processing

+This file contains the packet_handler function, which is triggered for every captured packet.
+It inspects packet headers and applies various rules to detect attacks.

+    Detection Rules:
+        SYN Scan Detection: Checks for TCP SYN packets without an ACK flag, a sign of port scanning.
+        HTTP Traffic Analysis: Processes packets with port 80 (HTTP) for SQLi and XSS patterns.
+        HTTPS Traffic Logging: Logs information about HTTPS traffic for monitoring (without inspection).
+    Key Functions:
+        packet_handler: Determines packet type and applies rules for SYN scan, SQLi, and XSS.
+It uses functions from sqli.h, xss.h, log.h, and block.h.

+3. block.c - IP Blocking

+This module provides the block_ip function, which uses iptables to block IP addresses associated with suspicious activities.

+    Key Functions:
+        block_ip: Executes an iptables command to drop all incoming traffic from a specific IP.
+This function runs iptables via execvp in a forked process to avoid shell access vulnerabilities.

+    Error Handling: Checks if iptables command fails and logs an error message if blocking fails.

+4. log.c - Alert Logging

+This module handles logging detected events to ids_alerts.log, which stores each detection for later review.

+    Key Functions:
+        log_alert: Opens ids_alerts.log in append mode and writes the alert message.
+If the file fails to open, it logs an error.

+5. sqli.c - SQL Injection Detection

+This module contains the detect_sqli function, which uses regular expressions to identify SQLi patterns in HTTP packet payloads.

+    Detection Pattern:
+        Identifies common SQL injection signatures, such as ' OR 1=1, SELECT ...
+FROM, and UNION SELECT, using a regular expression.
+    Key Functions:
+        detect_sqli: Compiles a regex to match SQLi patterns and returns 1 if a match is found or 0 if not.
+Frees the compiled regex memory after usage.

+6. xss.c - Cross-Site Scripting (XSS) Detection

+This module provides the detect_xss function, which scans HTTP payloads for potential XSS attacks.

+    Detection Pattern:
+        Detects XSS patterns like <script>, javascript:, and event handlers like onerror= in payloads.

+    Key Functions:
+        detect_xss: Uses a regex to identify XSS patterns and returns 1 if a match is found or 0 if not.

+Installation and Setup
 Prerequisites

-    libpcap: The IDS relies on libpcap for packet capture.
-        Install libpcap and its development headers:
+    libpcap: Install the libpcap library and its development headers.

-        # Ubuntu/Debian
+        Ubuntu/Debian:

 sudo apt update
 sudo apt install libpcap-dev

-        # CentOS/RHEL
+CentOS/RHEL:

         sudo yum install libpcap-devel

-Compile the Program
+Compiling the Project

-    Clone or download the project files.
-    Compile the program using gcc:
+To compile the project, navigate to the project directory and run:

-    gcc -o IDS IDS.c -lpcap
+gcc -o IDS main.c block.c log.c sqli.c xss.c packet_handler.c -lpcap

-Run the Program
+Running the IDS

+Run the compiled binary with sudo to allow network capture and iptables modifications:

 sudo ./IDS

-    Note: The program requires root privileges to access the network interface in promiscuous mode and to execute iptables commands.
+    Note: The program requires root privileges for network monitoring and IP blocking.

-Usage Example
+Usage

 Upon execution, the IDS will:

-    Detect network interfaces and choose the first available one for monitoring.
+    Automatically select the first available network interface.
-    Start capturing packets and analyzing them based on the intrusion rules.
-    Log alerts for detected intrusions in ids_alerts.log.
-    Block malicious IPs using iptables.
+    Capture packets in real-time and analyze each packet for suspicious patterns.
+    Log alerts to ids_alerts.log and block malicious IP addresses as defined by the detection rules.

 Sample Output: